 The nuclear judgment clarified, a telling blow to Government

 Section 34(1) gives the minister authority to, amongst other things, determine from which types of energy sources electricity may be produced, the quantity thereof and authority to determine who may sell and purchase such electricity.
 Should the minister exercise this function, they must do so in consultation with the National Energy Regulator of South Africa (NERSA).
-When the minister acted in terms of this provision and concurrently consulted with NERSA as prescribed, she took an administrative action as described in the Promotion of Administrative Justice Act 3 of 2000.
+When the minister acted in terms of this provision and concurrently consulted with NERSA as prescribed, she took an administrative action as described in the Promotion of Administrative Justice Act 3 of 2000 (PAJA).

 The court’s predominant reason for setting aside the Determinations is that NERSA’s concurrence with the Minister’s decision was based on an error of law and it had failed to prove this concurrence was made without any undue influence.
-In other words, NERSA’s concurrence was not based on it applying its mind and making an independent decision based on the facts before it, but rather concurred based on the notion that it would have acted in bad faith, had they not concurred, which the court deemed to be a material error of law and sufficient grounds for judicial review in terms of PAJA.
+In other words, NERSA’s concurrence was not based on it applying its mind and making an independent decision based on the facts before it, but rather concurred based on the notion that it would have acted in bad faith, had it not concurred, which the court deemed to be a material error of law and sufficient grounds for judicial review in terms of PAJA.

 Should the government wish to pursue its nuclear ambitions, the consequences of this case dictate that the following would have to happen:

-Renewed valid IEP / IRP process, based on accurate relevant and well-informed information, combined with meaningful public participation;
+A renewed valid IEP / IRP process, based on accurate relevant and well-informed information, combined with meaningful public participation;

-Approval of the nuclear procurement process by treasury.
+Approval of the nuclear procurement process by Treasury.

-In essence, this judgment has kicked government’s current plans to rush the nuclear deal into touch, including Eskom’s recently announced plans to seek RFP’s from potential nuclear suppliers in the coming months.
+In essence, this judgment has kicked government’s current plans to rush the nuclear deal into touch, including Eskom’s recently announced plans to seek RFPs from potential nuclear suppliers in the coming months.

 The judgment is extremely compelling and encouraging for society, in that it points to the need for Government to act rationally and adhere to the Electricity Regulation Act’s administrative process.
-This requires amongst other things, a credible IRP for the nation’s electricity requirements, in order to make such determinations for new energy build programs.
+This requires amongst other things, a credible IRP for the nation’s electricity requirements, in order to make such determinations for new energy build programmes.